 Table 8: Correct Derivation of Permissible External Interference

-More importantly, the WAIC SARPS approach ignored the real-world environment of the 4200-4400 MHz band, in which aviation systems with co-channel emissions exist and exert a distinct impact on the WAIC link budget.
+More importantly, the WAIC SARPS approach ignored the real-world environment of the 4200-4400 MHz band in which aviation systems with co-channel emissions exist and exert a distinct impact on the WAIC link budget.
 Several scenarios are presented below to illustrate that even Table 8’s corrected external interference threshold is far below the ambient noise environment.
 The WAIC SARPS must be corrected to reflect the noisier operational environment, and correspondingly higher permissible external interference threshold.

 Scenario 1: Landing Aircraft RAs Interfering with Taxiway WAIC Receiver